LLC, S Corp or C Corp? Learn how to establish your business under the structure that makes most sense for you (and the tax considerations that apply).

 Due to legal requirements, it can be more costly to form a corporation, but a corporation provides the strongest protection to its owners against personal liability.
 This is because a corporation is an entity apart from its owners.

-For example, if a court judgement is entered against XYZ Corporation, saying it owes a creditor $200,000, only the corporate assets are at risk.
+For example, if a court judgment is entered against XYZ Corporation, saying it owes a creditor $200,000, only the corporate assets are at risk.
 The shareholders cannot be forced to use their personal assets to pay the debt.

 Corporations pay income tax on their profits, unlike sole proprietorships and partnerships.
 Because of the corporate taxes, it is possible for corporate profits to be taxed twice: first, when the company makes a profit; then again after the distribution of dividends when a shareholder recognizes the income on their personal tax returns.